Can't unlock your Android device

 Erase your device

-Option 2: Reset your device to factory settings
+Option 2: Reset your device with its buttons

-- If you have a Pixel phone or Nexus device, learn how to factory data reset in "Recovery mode."
+- If you have a Pixel phone or Nexus device, learn how to factory data reset.

 - If you have a different Android device, visit your manufacturer's support site to learn how to reset.